tusharf5/tusharsharma.dev/content/posts/2019-07-09/index.md

 draft: false
 tags:
   - encodings
-excerpt: 'The bare minimum of Text Encodings and Schemes without going too much into details'
+excerpt: 'The bare minimum of Text Encodings and Schemes without going too much into details.'
 ---

 ![Text Encodings - What Every Software Engineer Should Know](./encoding.jpg)